Federal Motor Carrier Safety Administration

-The ELD mandate is legislation issued by the FMCSA, and enforced by the DOT, that requires all CMV drivers, subject to HOS, to record driving hours electronically using an approved electronic logging device (ELD).
-All qualified drivers currently using a paper logbook or non-compliant e-logs must switch to compliant electronic logging before December 2017.
+The ELD mandate is the legislation issued by the FMCSA, and enforced by the DOT, that requires all CMV drivers, subject to HOS, to record driving hours electronically using an approved electronic logging device (ELD).

 What is an ELD?

-Short-haul drivers – The short-haul exemption is for drivers who use the 100 air-mile radius exception or 150 air-mile radius.
+- Short-Haul (The short-haul exemption is for drivers who use the 100 air-mile radius exception or 150 air-mile radius)

 - Driveaway-Towaway Operations (If the commercial motor vehicle being driven is part of a shipment (the truck is the product being delivered) an ELD is not required))

 - Pre-2000 vehicles – Vehicle models dated 1999 (based on the VIN) or earlier are exempt from the ELD mandate.